micmejia/bible-dump/AMPC/Matthew/Matt 26.md

-Judas, the betrayer, said, [^d]Surely it is not I, is it, Master?
+Judas, the betrayer, said, Surely it is not I, is it, Master?
 He said to him, You have stated [the fact].